 Most nights, I make a green salad to go with our dinner.
 A big salad is an easy way to include more vegetables in your meal, but let’s be honest, if you don’t play around with the ingredients, salads can get boring.

-This Italian salad is anything but boring!
-It will engage your tastebuds with ingredients that pack a big punch of flavor, including kalamata olives, pepperoncini and Parmesan cheese.
-It’s all tossed together in a zesty Italian dressing, making this fresh and healthy salad downright irresistible.
+This Italian salad is one of my favorites when I want to liven up our salad routine.
+It packs a big punch of flavor, thanks to juicy tomatoes, briny Kalamata olives, spicy pepperoncini and salty Parmesan cheese.
+It’s all tossed together in a zippy Italian dressing, making this fresh and healthy salad downright irresistible.

 - Salad Greens: I like to use romaine lettuce in this salad because crunchy, hearty romaine holds up well to the other salad ingredients.
 You can use your favorite lettuce, or mixed greens if you prefer.